MaciekLeks/l7egg/README.md

+# l7egg
 L7egg - Level 7 Egress Good Gateway

 Simple L7 egress firewall for use either as standalone program or K8s Operator.

+# Status
+It is now actively developing hence not stable yet.
+So, don't try this at home right now.

 # Building
 ## Prerequisites
-You need static or shared libpf library installed.
+You need static or shared libpf installed.
 1. Clone [libpf](https://github.com/libbpf/libbpf) upstream
 2. Build your static `libbpf.a` and shared `libbpf.so`, e.g.
 ```bash